FAQs

 • The timeline will depend on volume of applications and the information provided.
 All applicants will be contacted with the results of their application once the review is complete.

-• For the latest information on our services and how to apply, please visit our apply page.
+• For the latest information on our services and how to apply, please visit our services page.

 Please visit the IPON services page to learn more about IP funding and other services available to clients.

 • IPON covers up to 80% of eligible costs of an approved statement of work.
-Funding from IPON can be used for an IP survey, development of an IP strategy, competitive analysis, IP registration, contractual support, and IP-related initial disbursements, conditional on an approved scope of work.
-Litigation and certain other costs (e.g. taxes, subscriptions, administrative costs) are not eligible for IPON funding.
+Funding from IPON can be used for an IP survey, development of an IP strategy, IP registration, contractual support, and IP-related initial disbursements, conditional on an approved scope of work.
+Litigation and certain other costs (such as taxes, subscriptions, administrative costs, etc.) are not eligible for IPON funding.
 IPON does not cover costs for past work.

-• IPON funded services must be provided by licensed Ontario-based IP lawyers or registered IP agents.
-Clients can choose to use their own service providers or select one from IPON's roster of IP service providers.
+• IPON funded services must be provided by licensed Ontario-based IP lawyers or registered IP agents on IPON’s Service Provider Roster.
+Clients can request names of service providers based on their IP needs.

 • Yes!
-Visit the apply page to submit an application.
+Visit the IPON Portal to submit an application.

 • IPON is happy to offer free speaking engagements across Ontario.
 If you’re interested in having an IPON speaker join your upcoming event, please email info@ip-ontario.ca with your inquiry, including information about your event such as the purpose, audience, date and location.
 We will be sure to respond to your request as soon as we can.